lsu-ddem/pathways-site/content/3_Audio/3_SoundsInBugSquish/2_Lesson_2/index.md

 ## Changing a Sequence Without Game States

-But what is your code does not have built in game states?
+But what if your code does not have built in game states?
 Lets look at this example from a previous chapter in more detail to see how we can achieve that.

 {{% codepen 700 wXVVgX %}}